About the Authors

 Jonathan Lethem is the author of a number of critically acclaimed novels, including The Fortress of Solitude and the National Book Critics Circle Award winner Motherless Brooklyn.
 Lethem’s stories and essays have appeared in the New Yorker, Harper’s, Rolling Stone, Esquire, and the New York Times, among others.
 He lives in New York City.

 Salman Rushdie is the author of a collection of short stories, a collection of essays, and fourteen novels, including Midnight's Children, which won the Booker Prize and the Best of the Booker.
 He has also published four works of nonfiction and coedited two anthologies.
-He is a member of the American Academy of Arts and Letters and a Distinguished Writer in Residence at New York University.
-A former president of PEN American Center, hewas knighted in 2007 for services to literature.
+He is a member of the American Academy of Arts and Letters and a distinguished writer in residence at New York University.
+A former president of PEN American Center, he was knighted in 2007 for services to literature.

-Lauren Groff is a two-time National Book Award finalist and the New York Times bestselling author of the novels The Monsters of Templeton, Arcadia, and Fates and Furies, as well as the short story collections Delicate Edible Birds and Florida.
-She has won the Story Prize and has been a finalist for the National Book Critics Circle Award.
-Her work regularly appears in the New Yorker, The Atlantic, and elsewhere, and she was named one of Granta’s 2017 Best Young American Novelists.
+Lauren Groff is the author of several novels, including the New York Times bestsellers The Monsters of TempletonFates and Furies, and Matrix, as well as short-story collections.
+She has won the Story Prize and the Joyce Carol Oates Prize and has been a finalist for the National Book Award and National Book Critics Circle Award.
+Her work regularly appears in the New Yorker, The Atlantic, and elsewhere.

 Jennifer Egan, the author of several books of fiction, is the recipient of the 2019 New Atlantic Independent Booksellers Association’s 2019 Legacy Award for lifetime achievement.
 Her works including the New York Times bestseller Manhattan Beach, as well as A Visit from the Goon Squad, which won the Pulitzer Prize and National Books Critics Circle Award; The Keep, a national bestseller; the story collection Emerald City; Look at Me, a National Book Award finalist; and The Invisible Circus, which was adapted into a major motion picture.
 Her work has appeared in the New Yorker, Harper’s, Granta, McSweeney’s, the New York Times Magazine, and many others.